swayamdeep63-glitch/Arrakis-SpiceFlow-Curation-Engine/README.md

 ---

-## 🎬 Inspiration

-This project draws aesthetic and thematic inspiration from the cinematic universe of **Dune**, particularly the visual language and atmosphere of Dune: Part Two.
-The brutalist design philosophy emphasizes functionality, minimalism, and immersive data-driven storytelling.

----

 ## 📧 Support

 For questions, issues, or suggestions, please open an issue on the GitHub repository or contact the maintainers directly.